nabeken/pg-flare/README.md

 `pg-flare` is a utility library and a command-line application for managing PostgreSQL logical replication.

+As of December 19, 2022, I have successfully migrated the prod database from 10 to 14 with this tool.
+I'll use this tool again when do the migration in the future.

 ## Motivation

 I found PostgreSQL's logical replication can be used for minimizing downtime for the major upgrade.
 The whole process must be automated to minimize the downtime.
 Thus, I need a foundation to build a solution that works for my purpose.